semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 Well, **Mapping**.
 In the previous article, I did talk a bit about the index creation.
 In reality, index creation can be more complex, and there is a bunch of parameters that can be configured.

+#### Automated Index creation

+In the last article, I did talk a bit about **index creation**.
+What you may not know about Elasticsearch, is that by default, you **don't need to create index before you insert documents into it**.
+Well, **that's not necessarily a good thing**.

+Let's imagine the following situation : You've got the automated index creation enabled, and you're quietly working on your application.
+Let's say that you store data in an index called *book*.
+As a reminder, indices names should be written in the singular form.
+Now, let's assume that you've made a typo in your application, writing *book* as *boook* (with three *o* letter).
+When you are running the application, you have no error.
+That is because **automated index creation is enabled : If Elasticsearch is not aware of the index you are trying to insert data into, it will create it !**.
+And know, you're application stored data on two different indices, causing a phase shift in your data.
+You may spend hours before you find this mistake of yours, because Elasticsearch will not send your application any error !

+The good practice hidden behind this situation is to disable automated index creation if you don't need it.

 ***